winnie54/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that ptin ts all the possible combiations of two letters
+Script that adds two numbers to environment variables